santiment/academy/src/docs/metrics/network-growth/index.md

 [Aragon](https://app.santiment.net/projects/aragon), which lets anyone create and manage a decentralized organization on Ethereum.

-UP until December of 2017, the Aragon network grew by 85-750 new addresses each day, and the price loyally followed.
+Up until December 2017, the Aragon network grew by 85-750 new addresses each day, and the price loyally followed.

 Then, right around the start of 2018, the network growth slowly began to